padamdahal/bahmni-connect/instructions.md

 # Build

-AngularJS requires the following tool tree installed on your development machine.

-    Xcode (only for mac)

-    Ruby

-    Node and Node Package Manager (npm)

-    Global node modules - bower, grunt, compass

-    Project specific node modules

-    Bower project components

-Use following instructions (the exact mechanism for doing step 1 would depend on the OS you are using, we have mentioned for mac).

-    Install Xcode and npm

-    Install the following modules required globally (This is a one time task) npm install -g bower
+Install the modules required globally (This is a one time task)
+    npm install -g bower
     npm install -g grunt-cli
     gem install compass